vboyev-MSFT/defender-docs/defender-for-iot/set-up-rbac.md

 - [Microsoft Defender XDR Unified RBAC](/defender-xdr/manage-rbac): Use Defender XDR Unified role-based access control (RBAC) to manage access to specific data, tasks, and capabilities in the Defender portal.
 - [Microsoft Defender for Endpoint XDR RBAC](/defender-endpoint/user-roles): Use Defender for Endpoint XDR role-based access control (RBAC) to manage access to specific data, tasks, and capabilities in the Defender portal.

-The instructions and permission settings listed in this article apply to both Defender XDR Unified and Microsfot Defender for Endpoint XDR RBAC.
+The instructions and permission settings listed in this article apply to both Defender XDR Unified and Microsoft Defender for Endpoint XDR RBAC.

 ## Set up Defender XDR Unified RBAC roles for site security